percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 'couldn''t get response from all shards: convergeClusterWithTimeout:
 ```

-Check out our [documentation](https://docs.percona.com/everest/reference/known_limitations.html#workarounds-for-psmdb-backup-failures) for a list of  a list of **workarounds** to help restore the functionality of your backups and ensure that they operate smoothly once again.
+Check out our [documentation](https://docs.percona.com/everest/reference/known_limitations.html#workarounds-for-psmdb-backup-failures) for a list of  a list of **workarounds** to ensure that your backups function properly again.